 From left to right: Manan Kapoor, Lourdes Rodriguez, Moni Marouki, Mimi Tang, and Steffi Dhillon

-During the COVID-19 pandemic, on-campus activities at Bow Valley College have been suspended.
-For this reason, the Student Sustainability Ambassadors program is paused.
+Due to the COVID-19 pandemic, the Student Sustainability Ambassadors program is paused.
 But, there are still many opportunities for Bow Valley College students and staff to learn about sustainability and take action in their own lives.

 First, sign up for Sustainability 101, our free co-curricular sustainability course.
 Learn about many important topics, including the United Nations Sustainable Development Goals, climate action, energy and water conservation, green jobs, and recycling.
 All Bow Valley College learners and employees are welcome to join this self-paced course.
 Receive a certificate if you complete the whole course!
 Sign up by following these instructions.

 Finally, read our 2020 Sustainability Report.
 Learn about our progress towards our goals and the ways that all areas of the College are contributing to a more sustainable future.

 To learn about past projects of the Student Sustainability Ambassadors, check out the Winter 2020 cohort’s posters below.